CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/CarryWeight.md

 |  Heavy Weight  | -2d6 to STR/RFX governed Dice Pools | 50% < Equipment Weight <= 100% |
 | Over-encumbered | -4d6 to STR/RFX governed Dice Pools |    100% < Equipment Weight    |

+## Equipment

+Represent items a character has on their person in an easy to reach placement.
+This generaly covers things needed in combat such as Primary weapons, armor, quivers/arrows, potions, etc...

 ## Containers

 Pouches, satchel, sacks, backpacks, chest, etc... are all consider containers.
 Each container can hold a certain amount of weight and/or volume within.